 There are no variant sizes available

-Baseboards are made from different materials; the peculiarities of each material type are discussed below.
+Baseboards are made from different materials.
+The distinctions of each material type are discussed below.

 These are types of baseboards made from polymers.
-They are good materials for waterproof and moisture resistance but relatively not economical.
+They are good materials for waterproof and moisture resistance, but relatively not economical.
 Specifically, the polymers used in this process are polyvinyl and polyurethane.
-Polyurethane is a dense compound that has 100% durability and is waterproof.
+Polyurethane is a dense, waterproof compound that has 100% durability.
 The polyvinyl baseboard, on the other hand, is perhaps the oldest form of polymer baseboard.
 It is flexible and also waterproof.

 Polyurethane especially has a high density.
 The waterproof nature of these baseboards makes them suitable baseboards for areas with moisture.
 So when considering baseboards for exterior use, the PVC baseboards are just the best to settle for.